-The early days were pretty exciting as we worked together to solidify this new club.
+Those early days were pretty exciting, as we worked together to solidify this new club.
 There is so much to tell, but rather than repeat it here, go back to our early newsletters and read about our activities, particularly in the president’s letter and the secretary’s minutes of the meetings.
-You can find those newsletters listed by year and month by clicking on Regular Monthly Meeting at the top of each page of this web site and the meeting minutes are reported in the newsletters.
+You can find those newsletters listed by year and month by clicking on the Newsletters link on the menu bar, above.

 We continued to meet at Tom’s shop, Red Oak Hollow Lathe Works, for about two and a half years but were steadily gaining new members and it was getting a bit snug.
 In about Sep 2017, Tom Boley had an interaction with Ted Maciejewski, manager of Golden Prairie Honey Farms, their bee keeping supply store, and the shop to the rear of the store.
 One of our woodturners, Joe Beck, who is now our librarian, had been volunteering at the wood shop and had told Ted of our need for a bigger location so Ted invited us to move our meetings there.
 We did so and our first meeting there was in Nov 2017.
 We continued to meet there until the Covid pandemic hit in 2020.
-We didn’t meet until the fall of 2020 in which we started having our meeting via Zoom.
-Mean while in the midst of the pandemic the Golden Prairie Honey Farms went through some changes and the facility was no longer a viable place to meet.
-In the late summer or early fall of 2021 we were able to make arrangements to start using The Manhattan Armory facility for our club.
-Due to continuing Covid concerns we are still meeting via Zoom and having live IRD (Interactive Remote Demonstrations) in the meantime.
+We didn’t meet in person until the fall of 2020, but we continued meeting via Zoom.

-These are listed by office and the month and year in which they took office.
+The club has been fortunate to have a group of dedicated members willing to assume leadership roles as club officers.
+Those individuals are listed by office and the month and year in which they took office:

 At Large Member of the Board: